Getting a New Build Buy-To-Let Mortgage

 Independent Mortgage Advisor

-If you’re considering buying to let but you’re not interested in renovating a property and don’t want the hassle of ongoing maintenance, you might be thinking that a new build house or flat is the ideal solution.
+If you’re considering buying to let but are not interested in renovating a property and don’t want the hassle of ongoing maintenance, a new-build house or flat might be the ideal solution.

-It’s certainly an option, but there are a lot of pros and cons to weigh up before going ahead, not least the hurdles this could add to getting a mortgage.
-We’ll explain how to get the best deal on a buy-to-let mortgage for a new build rental property.
+It’s certainly an option, but there are many pros and cons to consider before proceeding, not least the hurdles this could add to getting a mortgage.
+We’ll explain how to get the best deal on a buy-to-let mortgage for a new-build rental property.

 We’ll cover the following topics…